TUCchkul/TUCchkul/README.md

-- 👋 Hi, I’m @TUCchkul
+- 👋 Hi, I’m @ Kulakirti Chakma, Studying MSc in Automotive Software Engineering and My master theis in "Using Time-Series Databases as Storage Backend for Heterogeneous Test Drive Data"
-- 👀 I’m interested in Big Data
+- 👀 I’m interested in Big Data, Machine Learning.
 - 🌱 I’m currently learning Hive, HBase, SQL, Cassandra, MongoDB, PySpark, Airflow and AWS
 - 💞️ I’m looking to collaborate on any data engineering project.
 - 📫 How to reach me email: kirticse.chakma869@gmail.com